 Business and community activism in Fremont

-In 1903 the two men, Remsberg & Dixon, added another business to their multiple efforts, opening the Remsberg & Dixon Bank at 3416 Fremont Avenue N. Today this original bank building is the storefront of Homegrown Sandwiches.
+In 1903 Remsberg & Dixon added yet another business to their multiple efforts, opening the Remsberg & Dixon Bank at 3416 Fremont Avenue N. Today this original bank building has storefronts.
+(Shown here is Homegrown Sandwiches which closed in January 2018.)
 The Chase Bank in the McKenzie Building, built in 1927 at 3400 Fremont Ave N., is on the site of the former Hotel Dixon.

-Along with many other Fremont businessmen, Remsberg & Dixon were vitally involved in advocating for creation of a ship canal at the route of the canal which we have today.
-Fremont businessmen believed that a large ship canal, in place of the existing creek which had been enlarged only for floating logs to mill, would bring more business to Fremont and would enhance property values.
+Along with many other Fremont businessmen, Remsberg & Dixon were vitally involved in advocating for creation of a ship canal.
+Fremont businessmen believed that a wider, deeper ship canal, in place of the existing Ross Creek which had been enlarged only for floating logs to mill, would bring more business to Fremont and would enhance property values.
 Remsberg was on the Chamber of Commerce’s Lake Washington Canal Committee and was their chosen spokesman for north Seattle’s preferred canal route.